 Unless a quorum is present at the annual meeting, no action may be taken at the meeting except the adjournment thereof until a later time.
 The presence at the annual meeting, virtually or by proxy, of stockholders holding a majority of our issued and outstanding shares of common stock as of the record date will constitute a quorum for the transaction of business at the 2023 virtual annual meeting of stockholders.
-Shares that are represented at the virtual annual meeting but abstain from voting on any or all matters and "broker non-votes" (shares held by brokers or nominees for which they have no discretionary power to vote on a particular matter and have received no instructions from the beneficial stockholders or persons entitled to vote) will be counted as shares present and entitled to vote in determining whether a quorum is present at the virtual annual meeting.
+Shares that are represented at the virtual annual meeting but abstain from voting on any or all matters and "broker non-votes" (shares held by brokers or nominees for which they have no discretionary power to vote on a particular matter and have received no instructions from the beneficial stockholders or persons entitled to vote) will be on the record date is entitled to one vote, and every share voted has the same weight.
+It is also important that you vote to assure that a quorum is present so corporate business can be transacted.

+counted as shares present and entitled to vote in determining whether a quorum is present at the virtual annual meeting.
 If you own shares in the BFH Stock Fund portion of the Bread Financial 401(k) Plan, your shares will not be represented at the virtual annual meeting for quorum purposes and the trustee cannot vote those shares if you do not provide a proxy with explicit directions to the trustee.
-The inspector of election appointed for the virtual annual meeting will determine the number of shares of our common stock present at the virtual annual meeting, determine the validity of proxies and ballots, determine whether a quorum is present, and count all votes and ballots.
+The inspector of election appointed for the virtual annual meeting, determine the validity of proxies and ballots, determine whether a quorum is present, and count all votes and ballots.